GR-MG: Leveraging Partially Annotated Data via Multi-Modal Goal Conditioned Policy

 Multi-Task Learning Experiments

-GR-MG is able to perform 47 tasks, including object pick-and-place, articulated object manipulation, and pouring.
+GR-MG is able to perform 58 tasks, including both pick-and-place and non-pick-and-place manipulations.

 Generalization Experiments